 Several studies have examined the effect of eating yogurt on cholesterol levels.

-A 2013 study linked yogurt consumption to healthy blood pressure and cholesterol levels.
+A linked yogurt consumption to healthy blood pressure and cholesterol levels.
 In the study, yogurt eaters seemed to have a better metabolic profile than those who didn’t eat yogurt.
 This means they had lower body mass index (BMI), waist circumference, as well as lower levels of triglycerides, fasting glucose and insulin, and blood pressure.
 They also showed higher levels of high-density lipoproteins (HDL), or “good” cholesterol.

-Other research has linked yogurt’s ability to lower cholesterol to its probiotic content, such as a British study’s finding that two daily doses of a probiotic lowered key cholesterol-bearing molecules in the blood, as well as levels of low-density lipoprotein (LDL), or “bad” cholesterol.
+Other research has linked yogurt’s ability to lower cholesterol to its probiotic content, such as that two daily doses of a probiotic lowered key cholesterol-bearing molecules in the blood, as well as levels of low-density lipoprotein (LDL), or “bad” cholesterol.
 The study was not able to determine if the positive effects were due to the probiotics themselves or the yogurt itself, or a combination of both.

 Know your yogurt

 Though these findings related to yogurt’s ability to lower cholesterol are by no means definitive, there are no doubt some other health benefits to eating yogurt.
 It’s a great source of healthy probiotics, vital nutrients and vitamins, and muscle-building protein.